ve3wmb/OrionWspr/README.md

 Changelog :

+v0.19a - Fix for sporadic lost time events.

 v0.18a - Phase III of Telemetry.
 Minor Telemetry code cleanup and changes to allow use of TM36 temperature sensor.

 v0.17a - Phase two of Telemetry.
 This implements the VE3GTC KISS Telemetry scheme, encoding data into the WSPR message Pwr/dBm field.